Matthew Emmons

 Matthew D. Emmons (born April 5, 1981) is an American rifle shooter.
 He competed in various events at the 2004, 2008, 2012 and 2016 Olympics and won a gold, a silver, and a bronze medal.

+Since 2020 he has been the shooting coach of the Czech biathlon team.

 Career

 Emmons started out as a successful junior and has been a holder of the junior world record in 50 metre rifle three positions.
 He won both the 2002 ISSF World Cup Final and the 2004 ISSF World Cup Final in this event.

 He was also successful in the 50 metre rifle prone, winning both the 2002 ISSF World Shooting Championships and the 2004 Summer Olympics in this event.
 In Athens, he was very close to winning a historic double, but in the three positions competition, he accidentally cross-fired his last shot and finished eighth.

 Emmons's gold medal at the 2004 Summer Olympics in the prone position came while using a borrowed rifle.
 In April 2004, just prior to the Olympic Team Trials, Emmons discovered his rifle had been severely sabotaged in the supposedly secure locker room at the United States Olympic Training Center.
 The precisely tuned barrel and action were heavily damaged by what appeared to be a screwdriver.
 "I unpacked my gun and I noticed that something wasn't right," Emmons said.
 "Sure enough, somebody had done something to it.
 I shot it and I couldn't get the shell out.
 I said, 'Something's wrong here'."
 Emmons said it could not have been an accident: "Oh no, no," Emmons said.
 "Somebody took a screwdriver and went in."
 Emmons went on to the 2004 Summer Olympics, and his gold medal in the prone position event, using his former University of Alaska Fairbanks teammate, Amber Darland's .22 rifle.
 He never found out who the saboteur was, but said "I'd like to know so I could shake their hand and say thanks."